trickerer/Trinity-Bots/README.md

 And after that you are ready to go

 ### NPCBot Commands
+First of all, to list your bot's stats, use `/bonk` on him (Warning: big list)

 Note that some commands may not be available to all accounts (depending on their access level and permissions set in the RBAC tables).
 You may need to change your account permissions to enable usage of some commands
 Most NPCBot commands are divised by persmissions into two groups: player commands and GM commands
 ```